ironsoul0/n17r-web3-day2/README.md

 ### Links

-Please refer to these docs for further understanding of how to build frontend for Web3:
+Please refer to these docs for further understanding of how to build frontend apps for Web3:

 - [useDapp](https://usedapp-docs.netlify.app/docs)
 - [wagmi](https://wagmi.sh/)